It-is-Dan/RapidBalance/README.md

 <h3>Running the balancer<h3>

-    The easiest way to get up an running is by using VS Code, you will be able to run the "HTTP-Server" file and the software will run as intended.
+    <p>The easiest way to get up an running is by using VS Code, you will be able to run the "HTTP-Server" file and the software will run as intended.
-    Should you wish to run the software in a command terminal, you will need to build the program with go build and run it with go run server.go.
+    Should you wish to run the software in a command terminal, you will need to build the program with <code>go build</code> and run it with <code>go run server.go</code>.</p>

 <h2>Example Configuration</h2>